Precision predictions for exotic lepton production at the Large Hadron Collider: Introduction

 Several extensions of the Standard Model (SM) predict the existence of new exotic heavy leptons.
 These arise in particular in composite models~\cite{Panico:2015jxa, Cacciapaglia:2020kgq, Cacciapaglia:2022zwt}, grand unified theories~\cite{Morais:2020odg, Morais:2020ypd}, supersymmetric models~\cite{Martin:2009bg, Endo:2011mc, Araz:2018uyi}, left-right symmetric models~\cite{Pati:1974yy, Mohapatra:1974gc, Senjanovic:1975rk, Mohapatra:1977mj}, dark matter scenarios~\cite{Halverson:2014nwa} or in Type~I~\cite{Minkowski:1977sc, Mohapatra:1979ia, Yanagida:1979as, Gell-Mann:1979vob, Glashow:1979nm, Shrock:1980ct, Schechter:1980gr, Cai:2017mow} and Type-III~\cite{Foot:1988aq, Cai:2017mow} seesaw models.
 In composite scenarios, the new physics particle spectrum features vector-like leptons (VLLs) transforming as electroweak $SU(2)_L$ singlets or doublets.
 In contrast, in seesaw and left-right models, neutrino masses are generated from Yukawa interactions of new electroweak singlets or triplets of fermions with the SM Higgs field and lepton weak doublet.
 Consequently, searches for new heavy leptons consist of an important component of the experimental beyond the SM (BSM) search programme at the Large Hadron Collider (LHC).

-The ATLAS and CMS collaborations have explored the associated parameter spaces, both for promptly-decaying~\cite{ATLAS:2018dcj, ATLAS:2019isd, ATLAS:2019kpx, ATLAS:2020wop, ATLAS:2021wob, ATLAS:2022yhd, CMS:2017ybg, CMS:2018iaf, CMS:2018agk, CMS:2018jxx, CMS:2018iye, CMS:2019hsm, CMS:2019lwf, CMS:2021dzb, CMS:2022usq, CMS:2022cpe} and long-lived~\cite{ATLAS:2019kpx, ATLAS:2022atq} extra leptons, and for a variety of mass ranges.
+The ATLAS and CMS collaborations have explored the associated parameter spaces, both for promptly-decaying~\cite{ATLAS:2018dcj, ATLAS:2019isd, ATLAS:2019kpx, ATLAS:2020wop, ATLAS:2021wob, ATLAS:2022yhd, ATLAS:2023, CMS:2017ybg, CMS:2018iaf, CMS:2018agk, CMS:2018jxx, CMS:2018iye, CMS:2019hsm, CMS:2019lwf, CMS:2021dzb, CMS:2022usq, CMS:2022cpe, CMS:2022nty} and long-lived~\cite{ATLAS:2019kpx, ATLAS:2022atq} extra leptons, and for a variety of mass ranges.
 Limits have been set on the mixing properties of long-lived heavy charge-neutral leptons for masses of 3--15~GeV, while short-lived neutral and charged leptons must have masses of at least about 950~GeV in Type-III seesaw models (for branching ratios of 1 in the final state considered).
 Moreover, in left-right models neutral lepton masses must be larger than 3~TeV for $W_R$ boson masses smaller than 4--5~TeV, and indirect probes for heavy neutrinos via vector-boson-fusion processes additionally constrain masses ranging up to 20~TeV for large mixings with the SM leptons and neutrinos.
-Finally, VLLs are restricted to be heavier than about 800 GeV or lighter than about 100 GeV.
+Finally, bounds on VLLs strongly depend on their representation under the electroweak symmetry group and on the VLL couplings to SM leptons.
+For instance, whereas weak doublets of VLL coupling to tau leptons are constrained to be heavier than about 1~TeV~\cite{ATLAS:2023}, the limit drops in the 100 -- 200 GeV range in the singlet case~\cite{CMS:2022nty}.
+On the other hand, LEP bounds on light VLLs are still relevant, and they impose a lower limit on the VLL mass.
+Such a limit lies in the 100~GeV range at best, depending on the details of the model~\cite{ALEPH:1996akm, DELPHI:2004ili, L3:2001xsz, OPAL:2002wkp}.